Should I Hire a 1099 Contractor or W2 Employee? 6 Questions to Ask

 4. What Type of Work Do You Need Done?

-When you engage an independent contractor to perform the same work as an employee, you can put your company at risk for misclassification.
-To steer clear of this risk, make sure you have a legitimate need for extra help for a finite period of time before hiring an independent contractor for this type of work.
-Remember, as their own business, independents should provide their own equipment, set their own hours, and direct how and when they work unless otherwise specified in their contract.
+When you engage an independent contractor to perform the same work as an employee, you can put your company at risk of misclassification.
+To steer clear of this risk, make sure you have a legitimate need for extra help for a finite period of time and a well-defined contract.
+Remember, as business owners, independents provide their own equipment, set their own hours, and direct how and when they work unless otherwise specified in their contract.

-5. Can You Clearly Define Deadlines and Deliverables?
+5. Can You Clearly Define the Work, Deadlines, and Deliverables?

-When engaging independent contractors, having a written contract that includes a clear Scope of Work (SOW) is a key best practice.
-These documents clearly outline the specific work to be done as well as payment terms, a communication plan, and deadlines and deliverables.
-This is very important in defining a client-contractor relationship and can help your company avoid misclassification risks.
+When engaging independent contractors, a best practice is a written contract that outlines the specific work to be done as well as payment terms, a communication plan, deliverables, and deadlines.
+This essentially defines the client-contractor relationship and can help your company avoid misclassification risks.

 6. Does the Project Require a Lot of Oversight?

-When you engage an independent contractor, it doesn’t mean that you can’t have any input or guidance.
-When writing a contract, define what constitutes a successful deliverable for each milestone throughout the project lifecycle.
+Consider whether a high level of control is really necessary.
+When you engage an independent contractor, you can define what constitutes a successful deliverable for each milestone throughout the project lifecycle.
 This way, the contractor will be able to structure their work to meet these goals in the way that works best for them, and you’ll know what to expect along the way.

 Remember, independent contractor engagement doesn’t have to be complicated; you just have to be smart in how you manage and work with this valuable talent pool.